 by Kenza Nassila

-However, sharing our lives with our friends online (which are not really our friends) can change our vision on our self-esteem.
-Have a look at your Facebook or your Instagram account and you will see how YOU design the life you want to have by posting the best picture of you.
-Seriously, is it really the life we live or the life we want the others think we have.
+However sharing our lives with our friends online (who are not really our friends) can change our vision of our self-esteem.
+Have a look at your Facebook or your Instagram accounts and you will see how YOU design the life you want to have by posting the best picture of you.
+Seriously, is it really the life we live or the life we want the others think we have?

-Being obsessed with sharing too many information on social media is like thinking that others’ opinion matter more than what we like and what we want.
+Being obsessed with sharing too much information on social media is like thinking that others’ opinions matter more than what we like and what we want.

 It is time to raise our head from our devices and start living and loving our lives for real.
 Deal?